 Annual Conference Events

 ICMA’s Partners Program focuses on developing related content for the annual conference, which is the single largest gathering point for ICMA members and partners.
 ICMA’s Annual Conference provides rich opportunities for networking and personal development and offers the chance to meet new friends and renew ties with old ones.
 Each year the conference program includes sessions designed to provide meaningful information and opportunities to discuss areas of keen interest to partners and members either together or separately.

 First-Time ICMA Conference Attendee Partners Scholarship Program

 Many of us remember our first conference: the place, the programs, the people we met, but most importantly, knowing you were among friends, people who experienced what you experienced and could honestly say “I know what you mean."
 Some partners, however, have never attended a conference.
 At times we know that work or family obligations can prevent a partner from attending the conference, but sometimes money is the issue.

 The Partners Conference Scholarship Program, created in the memory of Frances “Babs” Elwell, continues its mission to provide scholarships for partners of ICMA members who have never attended an ICMA Annual Conference.

 - Must be a first-time attendee: All partners of ICMA members who have not attended a conference are eligible.

-**Acceptance of this scholarship will require your participation in the Partners' Program events during the conference.
-Please note, you will be required to return the scholarship money if you are unable to attend the conference and the program activities.
-Recipient(s) agree to be recognized at Partner events.
+**Acceptance of this scholarship will require your participation in the Partners Program events during the conference.
+Note that you will be required to return the scholarship money if you are unable to attend the conference and the program activities.
+Recipient(s) agree to be recognized at partner events.

 ICMA Partners Program